 It is the responsibility of each student, both graduate and undergraduate, to be familiar with the Student Code of Conduct and University policies contained in The Source, as well as any other regulations relating to life at the University, including those contained in The Manual of Academic Policies and Procedures, copies of which are available at the reference department of the Mortensen Library.

-In the unlikely event that the contents of The Source differ from The Manual of Academic Policies and Procedures, will take precedence.
+In the unlikely event that the contents of The Source differ from The Manual of Academic Policies and Procedures, The Manual of Academic Policies and Procedures will take precedence.
 The University reserves the right to make changes in University regulations, policies, procedures, and other matters as it deems necessary.